pbnath/kubernetes-the-hard-way/VirtualBox/docs/01-prerequisites.md

 Download and install [Vagrant](https://www.vagrantup.com/) on your platform.

 - Windows
-- Debian
+- Debian/Ubuntu
-- Centos
+- CentOS
 - Linux
-- macOS (x86 only, not M1)
+- Intel Mac

 This tutorial assumes that you have also installed Vagrant.

 ### Lab Defaults

 The labs have been configured with the following networking defaults.
+It is not recommended to change these.
 If you change any of these after you have deployed any of the lab, you'll need to completely reset it and start again from the beginning:

 ```bash
 vagrant destroy -f